-The Hermite transform can be used to defined a energy functional using perceptive features as constant local constraints (see [8] to more detail).
-The proposed functional include in the data term a constant intensity constraint using the zero order coefficient L_0 and the steered Hermite coefficients $l{n,\theta}$ up to order N as a constant high order constraint of local features [32], the last term allow dealing with intensity changes in the image sequence where the constant intensity constraint fails.
-For the smoothness term, that allows us to recover the flow in homogeneous areas of the image, a flow-driven regularizer [31] was used.
-Thereby, a bio-inspired energy functional that uses the Hermite transform to extract relevant perceptive features is defined as follow:
+In this work, we used the coefficients of SHT for the local constraints of the optical flow functional (see [8] for more details).
+The proposed functional includes in the data term a constant intensity constraint using the zero order coefficient $L{0,0}$ and the steered Hermite coefficients $l{n,\theta}$ up to order N as constant high order local constraints [32].
+The last term allows dealing with intensity constraint fails.
+For the smoothness term, which allows recovering the flow in homogeneous areas of the image, a flow-driven regularizer [31] was used.
+Thereby, a bio-inspired energy functional that uses the SHT to extract relevant perceptive features is defined as follows:

-For find the minimum of Eq.
-(29) the Euler-Lagrange equations are obtained and an outer fixed point iteration process and successive over-relaxation (SOR) iteration approach is performed to compute the solution of the equations.
-The non-linear terms are overcome by using a 1st order Taylor expansion after the minimization of the functional.
+The Euler-Lagrange equations are obtained by minimizing Eq.
+(20).
+An outer fixed point iteration process and a successive over-relaxation (SOR) iteration approach are performed to compute the solution of the equations.
+The non-linear terms are solved by using a 1st order Taylor expansion after the minimization of the functional.

-Finally a multiresolution strategy is carried out in coarse levels by calculating small displacements, and thus not violate the Taylor expansion.
-Then the solution is propagate to the finer levels using a Gaussian pyramid.
+Finally, a multiresolution strategy is carried out in coarse levels to compute small displacements.
+Then, the solution is propagated to the finer levels using a Gaussian pyramid.